Flowlabsio/flutter_starter_kit/README.md

 ## Export data from Firebase

-To export the data from firestore and import the data in the emulators we need to follow some steps

 Aclaration: There isn't a way to export the data and insert in the emulator

 ### Firebase Auth

-1. Export data

 ```
 firebase auth:export export/firebase_users.json --format=JSON --project <project-name>-<env>